hallzy/tv-show-notification/README.md

 #### Column E

-Holds the episode numbers of episodes that did not have an airtime provided the last time that the script ran.
+Holds the numbers of episodes that did not have an airtime provided the last time that the script ran.
 This is automatically initialized and updated as well.
 This column exists so that the script knows to go back and check these previous episodes as well as the new ones.